kegsay/flow-jsdoc/README.md

 This is a CLI tool to convert [JSDoc](http://usejsdoc.org/index.html) annotations into standard [Flow](https://flowtype.org/) type annotations.
 This means:
  - You only need to document your types once: in JSDoc.
  - You can get the benefits of Flow without having to go through a [transpiler](http://babeljs.io/), and without having to use [ugly looking comment syntax](https://flowtype.org/blog/2015/02/20/Flow-Comments.html).
+ - You can do tiny in-line type comments for those functions which don't have JSDoc but you still want types.

 ```javascript
 // Converts this: